MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 Configure the App
 =================

-Wait for a moments and you’ll see the edit interface.
+Wait for a moment and you’ll see the edit interface.

 1. Open screen **Tree view** from left menus.